| ஆலயத்தைப் பற்றி About the temple

 Incidentally, the reservoir, located 232 feet above sea level, was first built by British engineer J. MacRitchie in 1892 and reconstructed some sixty years later.
 Today, the site of the waterfall and the shrine is under the purview of the Penang Water Authority, which operates the reservoir.

+We left whiffs of incense odour trailing our way towards the site.
+Witnessing the simple yet charming religious event was an engaging experience for me.
 The shrine is ensconced within low forested hills far behind the high barbed-wire fencing of the reservoir (right), and houses an ancient idol of the venerated Hindu god, Muruga - the mighty son of Lord Shiva.
 High up the dense vegetation, the site is unapproachable and prohibited to the public.

 As we walked up the hill surrounded by lush foliage, we could hear the torrent of the waterfall's plunge against the rocks become louder and louder, until the noise became a rich never-ending bellow of foam and water.